dragonfly-science/dragonfly-website/content/news/2021-06-17-machine-learning/content.md

 ---
 title: Machine learning and deep learning
 ---
-Kiarie Ndegwa recently joined Dragonfly from CSIRO in Canberra, Australia and has used machine learning techniques in diverse settings to solve large, messy data problems.
+Kiarie Ndegwa recently joined Dragonfly from CSIRO in Canberra, Australia, where he used machine learning techniques in diverse settings to solve large, messy data problems.
 Here, he explains the basics.

 <!--more-->